 There’s a balance to be struck between functionality and elegance when designing a workplace — you need both in order to achieve a practical and healthy environment for your people.

-An office that functions well but is dull and depressing in appearance (monochrome, flat) can have a tremendous effect on your people’s wellbeing — which can directly impact their performance at work and overall employee engagement.
+An office design that functions well but is dull and depressing in appearance (monochrome, flat) can have a tremendous effect on your people’s wellbeing — which can directly impact their performance at work and overall employee satisfaction.

-On the other hand, an office that is optimised to suit your talent and your business, can inspire employees to achieve their maximum potential.
+On the other hand, an office that is optimised to suit your talent and your business, can optimise the employee experience and help them achieve their maximum potential.